 Anarchival materiality within archives

-An ongoing research creation project that documents the generative force of entropy in archives.
+Research-creation documenting the generative force of entropy in archives.
 The force of molecular transformation, violence, displacement, and other human and non-human agencies render archival materials as fugitives, both eluding and driving preservation.

 Studies for Making and Unmaking